 The chemical conditions responsible for producing opal are still being researched, however some maintain that there must be acidic conditions at some stage during the process to form silica spheres, possibly created by microbes.
 It is also believed that the presence is also need of aluminium oxide, ferric oxide or magnesium oxide; and the presence of sodium chloride or sodium sulphate.

-Opal has been grown in jars using a electrolyte (a chemical solution that is electrically charged)which takes weeks to see some colours.
+Opal has been grown in jars using a electrolyte (a chemical solution that is electrically charged) which can takes weeks to see some colours.
 This is only a gel material and not hardened.
 This process is believed to happen in nature and it would explain how opal got inside some volcanic tuff or in the centre of a kernel.